A landscape of contact manifolds via rational SFT: Examples and applications

 \begin{theorem} We use $LB(k,n)$ to denote the contact link of the Brieskorn singularity $x_0^{k}+\ldots+x_n^k=0$, then $\Hcx(LB(k,n))$ is \begin{enumerate} \item $(k-1)^{\SD}$ if $k<n$ and is $\ge (k-1)^{\SD}$ if $k=n$; \item $>1^{\Pl}$ if $k=n+1$; \item $\infty^{\Pl}$, if $k>n+1$. \end{enumerate} \end{theorem} \begin{proof} If $k=n+1$, since the log-Kodaira dimension of the corresponding Brieskorn variety $V$ is $0$, we know that $V$ is not algebraically $1$-uniruled.
 Hence the planarity is greater than $1$ by Corollary \ref{cor:lower}.
 When $k>n+1$, the Brieskorn variety admits a compactification that is not uniruled, hence the planarity is infinity by Corollary \ref{cor:lower}.

 When $k\le n$, the associated Brieskorn variety $V(k,n)$ carries a $k-1$ (semi)-dilation by \cite[Theorem A]{zhou2019symplectic} using the definition with $S^1$ equivariant symplectic cohomology.
-By Corollary \ref{cor:SD}, this means the order of semi-dilation using a augmentation from the Brieskorn variety is $k-1$.
+Moreover, the $k-1$ semi-dilation is observed by the truncated $S^1$ equivariant symplectic cohomology generated by simple Reeb orbits.
+By Theorem \ref{thm:BO-iso}, this means the order of semi-dilation using a augmentation from the Brieskorn variety is $k-1$.
 Then we have at least $\SD\ge k-1$.

 Note that the Brieskorn variety is an affine variety $X\backslash D$, where $X$ is the smooth projective variety $x_0^k+\ldots+x_n^k=x_{n+1}^k$ in $\CP^{n+1}$ and $D$ is the smooth divisor $X\cap \{x_{n+1}=0\}$.
 We will adopt the same notation for Reeb orbits on smooth divisor complement as before.
 The semi-dilation is provided by a simple Reeb orbit ${\gamma_p}$ with $\ind(p)=2n-2k$ by \cite[Theorem A]{zhou2019symplectic}.